SollyBunny/discord-bot/README.md

 Here are some functions!
 `async client.cmds.serialize() => Array<Command>` Turn the commands in `client.cmds` into a single object which can be accepted by the discord API
 `async client.cmds.push(Array<Command>)` Push commands to the discord API
-`client.cogs.load(name: String) => bool | undefined` Load a cog, bool represents whether the cog was loaded, an undefined means theres an error preventing the cog from loading (doesn't exist / disabled) (extention name included)
+`client.cogs.load(name: String) => Boolean | undefined` Load a cog, a bool return value represents whether the cog was loaded, an undefined means theres an error preventing the cog from loading (doesn't exist / disabled) (extention name included)
 `client.cogs.unload(name: String) => undefined` Unload a cog (extention name included)
 `client.hooks.add({event: String, priority: Number, func: async function => Boolean}) => undefined` Add a hook
 `client.hooks.sub({event: String, priority: Number, func: async function => Boolean}) => undefined` Sub a hook